-Expert Tip: Be curious.
-If location is a concern, find out if your potential partner has other clients in your area, and ask if you can contact them for a reference.
+Pro Tip: If location is a concern, find out if your potential partner has other clients in your area, and ask if you can contact them for a reference.
 Or have them walk you through their process to adjust for the time differences.
-Also, as stated in con #1, you need to be able to communicate exactly what you need your answering partner to have maximum fluidity between your joint operations.
-And, more importantly, find out if they can accommodate.
+Also, as stated in con #1, you need to be able to communicate exactly what you need from your answering partner to have maximum fluidity between your joint operations.
+And, more importantly, find out if they can accommodate your needs.

 Despite all the benefits of outsourcing your office’s communications, it is only a good thing if you’re receiving the quality you expect.
 Anything less than this will be a disappointment and a waste of money.

 As a business owner, it’s your job to see the big picture and tie results to your vision for your company.
-If you plan on outsourcing, you need to take steps to ensure that it doesn’t have a negative impact on the company culture you have worked so hard to build and protect.
+If you plan on outsourcing your calls, you need to take steps to ensure that it doesn’t have a negative impact on the company culture you have worked to build and protect.

 - Employees may feel as though they are being replaced.